Vik-Maharaj/work-day-scheduler/README.md

 - The user can click into the time block and can schedule an event
 - Once the event is entered, the user can save the event and the item is stored in local storage and persists even if the page is refreshed

-By using this app, anyone can simply and effectively, manage their time better – something everyone can use a bit of help with.
+By using this app, anyone can simply and effectively manage their time better.

 Link to the deployed website: https://vik-maharaj.github.io/work-day-scheduler/